snipcart/snipcart-wordpress-plugin/README.md

 ## Development

-This section is for developers who contriute to this plugin.
+This section is for developers who contribute to this plugin.

 ### Locales